angelasonline/blockparty-kit/README.md

 # 🎈 The Block Party Kit

-**Turn a room full of ordinary laptops into a shared AI your community runs.**
+**Turn a room full of ordinary laptops into a shared AI that your community runs.**

-Not a metaphor.
-Three friends' laptops on the same Wi-Fi, three commands, and you have a shared model — served from the room, owned by the people in it, with an agent on top that anyone can talk to.
-No cloud account.
-No subscription.
-No company that can turn it off.

-We call the first gathering a **block party**, because that's what it is: you bring a laptop instead of a casserole.
+We call the first gathering a **block party**, because that's what it is: you bring a laptop instead of a a dish to pash.

 ---